im-tomu/fomu-workshop/README.md

 (machine-0) led WriteDoubleWord 0x4 0x4321 # writes 0x4321 to 0xE0006800 + 0x4
 ```

+Note: the above values are just an example and won't change the LED status in any visible way.
+If you want to enable "breathe" effect directly from the Monitor, see the necessary sequence in [the application source code](https://github.com/antmicro/zephyr/commit/29d8e51da15237f2a6bd2a3c8c97e004a66fc97a).

 ### Co-simulation using Verilator

 > This part of the tutorial needs to be executed on a Linux host.